 Semetrol’s Deep Level Transient Spectroscopy (DLTS) system is designed to obtain detailed results very efficiently.
 Place the probes on your sample, test various measurement conditions, and then start measuring.
-Measurements may be made very quickly for a survey of traps, or with more extensive transient averaging for very high sensitivity.
-The entire transient is recorded at each temperature step, so there is no need for repeated temperature scans as with conventional boxcar averaging or correlators.
+Make measurements very quickly for a survey of traps, or with more extensive transient averaging for very high sensitivity.
+Record the entire transient at each temperature step.
+No need for repeated temperature scans as with conventional boxcar averaging or correlators.

 Installation includes training, an extensive manual with examples, and on-line instructions that will allow a new user to produce results quickly with thermal spectroscopy.
 The data acquisition interface allows the user to set up measurements and see the results of changes in the measurement conditions very quickly.
 Similarly, the data analysis software performs the tasks very efficiently, automatically generating rate windows over the widest range possible, and automatically finding peaks.

-DLTS uses a semiconductor structure in which there is a region that is depleted of mobile charges, and measurement conditions may be changed to allow trapping of carriers.
-The most straightforward method is to use a diode and decrease the width of the depletion region to fill traps that may be present, followed by an increase in the depletion width and measure the rate of emission of the trapped charges.
+DLTS uses a semiconductor device structure that may be depleted or filled with mobile charges.
+The most straightforward method is to use a diode and decrease the width of the depletion region to fill traps.
+Then, increase the depletion width and measure the rate of emission of trapped charges.
 The filling pulse results in charges trapped on defects.
 The measurement bias places the traps in a nonequilibrium condition.
 The charges are released at a rate depending on the trap energy and capture cross section, and the temperature, leading to a change in capacitance.
 The change in capacitance is the measured transient.
 The set of transients is processed over the range of measured temperature for trap characteristics.

 Several spectra from deep level defects in GaN with the emission rates, or rate windows, listed in the upper right.